Sinkhorn Distributionally Robust Optimization: Introduction

 \section{Introduction}

-Decision-making problems under uncertainty have broad applications in operations research, machine learning, engineering, and economics.
-When the data involves uncertainty due to measurement error, insufficient sample size, contamination, and anomalies, or model misspecification, distributionally robust optimization (DRO) is a promising approach to data-driven optimization, by seeking a minimax robust optimal decision that minimizes the expected loss under the most adverse distribution within a given set of relevant distributions, called ambiguity set.
-It provides a principled framework to produce a solution with more promising out-of-sample performance than the traditional sample average approximation (SAA) method for stochastic programming \citep{shapiro2014lectures}.
-We refer to \cite{rahimian2019distributionally} for a recent survey on DRO.
+Decision-making problems under uncertainty arise in various fields such as operations research, machine learning, engineering, and economics.
+In these scenarios, uncertainty in the data arises from factors like measurement error, limited sample size, contamination, anomalies, or model misspecification.
+Addressing this uncertainty is crucial to obtain reliable and robust solutions.
+In recent years, Distributionally Robust Optimization (DRO) has emerged as a promising data-driven approach to tackle these challenges.
+DRO aims to find a minimax robust optimal decision that minimizes the expected loss under the most adverse distribution within a predefined set of relevant distributions, known as an ambiguity set.
+This approach provides a principled framework to handle uncertainty and obtain solutions that are resilient to distributional variations.
+It goes beyond the traditional sample average approximation (SAA) method used in stochastic programming and offers improved out-of-sample performance.
+For a comprehensive overview of DRO, we refer interested readers to the recent survey by \Jie{\cite{daneilsurvey}}.